 No matter if you’re planning a day at a museum or a day on the beach, it’s a good idea to think about what you’ll need over the day.
 Failing to pack the right things is going to end up costing you money unnecessarily.
 If you’re heading out, make sure that everyone has the right clothes and medications.
 Also, pack enough food and snacks so that you don’t end up spending excessive amounts in expensive cafes.
-Perhaps the most important thing is to be venue appropriate, and that means remembering your own essentials as well as the children’s.
+Having a back-up plan for when your kids start getting a little irritable from tiredness is super important too!
+Companies like Kyleads can give you access to the best YouTube downloaders, so when that tiredness hits you can whip out your phone and play an entertaining video, without the internet, to distract your kids and keep them happy.
+Finally, perhaps the most important thing is to be venue appropriate, and that means remembering your own essentials as well as the children’s.
 There’s nothing worse than arriving at the beach to find that you have forgotten your swimwear, and having to waste an hour of beach time shopping for the best in swimsuits.

 Don’t Over Plan